 Check Groo for special deals.

-Groo is an Israeli website that offers special deals for a variety of attractions, restaurants, and hotels.
-It’s in Hebrew, so it might be difficult to understand, but if you have a Hebrew-speaking friend or an option to translate, you can find nice deals over there.
+Groo is an Israeli website that offers special deals for various attractions, restaurants, and hotels.
+It’s in Hebrew, so it might be difficult to understand, but if you have a Hebrew-speaking friend or an option to translate, you can find excellent deals over there.

 How to get around Eilat

 If you plan to explore the surroundings, you might prefer renting a car or joining a guided tour.
-Though, if you prefer public transportation, you can reach major attractions outside Eilat using buses.
+Still, if you prefer public transportation, it’s possible to reach the main attractions outside Eilat using buses.
 It will just take more of your time.
 For example, there is a bus (#392) that leaves the Central Bus Station, passes through the Eilat Mountains, and stops near the Red Canyon.
 And most buses going north (for example, #390 and #397) stop near Timna Park.
 You’ll just have to walk about 20 minutes to the entrance.

 Main landmarks in Eilat